jianghuaijie/scLRTC_guide/README.md

 # scLRTC_guide
 ## Guide Downstream analysis:
-The detailed guide(manual).pdf has shown how to use our demo and the downstream analysis after imputation.if you not used matlab or R You can refer to this document.<br>
+The detailed guide(manual).pdf has shown how to use our demo and downstream analysis after imputation.if you not used matlab or R You can refer to this document.<br>
 ## Dataset:
 Usoskin,Zeisel Dataset can download from https://hemberg-lab.github.io/scRNA.seq.datasets/mouse/brain/.<br>
 pollen dataset can download from https://hemberg-lab.github.io/scRNA.seq.datasets/human/tissues/.<br>